biocore-ntnu/snpflip/README.md

 The 1000 genomes ftp has a [hg19 fasta](http://ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/reference/human_g1k_v37.fasta.gz).

-For other species/builds/versions, your best bet is to search for `goldenpath <genome_name>`, i.e.
+For other species/builds/versions, your best bet is this [NCBI ftp](ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/) or to search for `goldenpath <genome_name>`, i.e.
 [duckduckgo](https://duckduckgo.com/?q=goldenpath+mm10).
-You will often find zips of chromosome files that you need to concatenate to produce a full genome fasta.
+You will often find zips of chromosome files that you need to unzip and then concatenate to produce a full genome fasta.

 ##Issues